 SoFi and Acorns are robo-advisors, meaning they digitally manage your investments or offer online advising.
 The two services target digitally native investors and cater to hands-off traders who prefer a passive investment strategy.
 Both offer investors the opportunity to start building their investment knowledge and allow them to start with little money.
-Picking the trading platform that best suits your goals, timeline and level of engagement is best done in consultation with a financial advisor.
+Picking the trading platform that best suits your goals, timeline and level of engagement can take time.
+If you’re looking for professional help with your investments, consider speaking with a financial advisor.

 Overview of SoFi vs. Acorns